wrok-ae/wrok/index.markdown

 layout: home
 ---
-wrok.ae is a boutique technology and product engineering consulting firm.
+## wrok.ae is the UAE's boutique technology and product engineering consulting firm.

 We specialise in advising startups and enterprises in the areas of
 - leadership coaching
 - organisation and process design
 - maximising velocity and reliability and
 - team building

+You can read our newsletter here -> [The Engineering Org](https://engineeringorg.com)